Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/cockatrice.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 42, Tales from the Yawning Portal, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, The Wild Beyond the Witchlight.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Cockatrice](2-Mechanics/CLI/bestiary/monstrosity/cockatrice.md)
 *Source: Monster Manual p.
 42, Tales from the Yawning Portal, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, The Wild Beyond the Witchlight.
 Available in the SRD and the Basic Rules.*